adebiasi/LearnMovementWithNeuroevolution/README.md

 ![Alt Text](https://github.com/adebiasi/LearnMovementWithNeuroevolution/blob/main/imgs/RobotMovement.gif)

-This in not enough.
+This is not enough.
 The robot brain needs information about the position of the target.
-To do so, the robt has a visual sensor that sends a signal if the target is inside its field of view.
+To do so, the robot has a visual sensor that sends a signal if the target is inside its field of view.
 The sensor can have two states: detected, not_detected.

 ![IMAGE - robot sensor ](https://github.com/adebiasi/LearnMovementWithNeuroevolution/blob/main/imgs/RobotEye.gif)